opsschool/curriculum/monitoring_201.rst

 The Graphite web application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Normalizing the metrics
+Normalizing the Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~

 To easily navigate within hundreds of metrics, it's important to normalize the name.
-Here are a few naming scheme:
+Here are a few naming schemes:

 * ``<ENV>.<CLUSTER>.<SERVER>.metric``
 * ``<ENV>.<APPLICATION-TYPE>.<APPLICATION>.metric``
 * ``<ENV>.APPLICATIONS.EVENTS.<APP-NAME>.deploy``

-Here a few rules to choose an appropriate scheme:
+Here a couple rules to choose an appropriate scheme:

 * always put the most common part on the left of the name
-* differentiate them by type (e.g: hosts / applications)
+* differentiate them by type (e.g.: hosts / applications)

-In the end, consistency.
+Of course, you're free to adopt different schemes.
+The most important rule is to be consistent when naming your metrics.

-To achieve this, a common solution is to have a small proxy between the tool reporting a metrics and Graphite.
-This could be a HTTP proxy (like `documented by Jason Dixon <http://obfuscurity.com/2012/05/Organizing-Your-Graphite-Metrics>`_, or a simple script that listen on a port, and rewrites the metric.
+To achieve this, a common solution is to have a small proxy between the tool reporting metrics and Graphite.
+This could be an HTTP proxy (like `documented by Jason Dixon <http://obfuscurity.com/2012/05/Organizing-Your-Graphite-Metrics>`_, or a simple script that listens on a port, and rewrites the metric.

 Using this pattern, you'll get more control over the format and paths chosen by developers or operations.